Flutter-GG/HW-2/README.md

 ![image](https://github.com/Lama-Aldhafeeri/HW-2/assets/84765301/834fcfbe-185f-49ad-9a31-9670c3336a8a)

-Also, the user can save the blog to bookmark the page:
+Also, the user can save the blog to bookmark page or remove it :

 ![image](https://github.com/Lama-Aldhafeeri/HW-2/assets/84765301/5b220089-9e52-420d-8ce8-312f55726708)